n6ai/minze/docs/api/index.md

 ## MinzeElement

-Base class which can be extended from to create custom web components.
+Base class which can be used to extend from to create custom web components.

 ### version